adamczykpiotr/laravel-balanced-queues/README.md

 Running 10 workers for everything? **You're wasting resources or creating bottlenecks.**

-- 🔴 **Image downloads** saturate your network with too many workers
+- **Image downloads** saturate your network with too many workers
-- 🟡 **API calls** queue up with too few concurrent workers
+- **API calls** queue up with too few concurrent workers
-- 🟠 **CPU jobs** leave cores idle or cause context-switching overhead
+- **CPU jobs** leave cores idle or cause context-switching overhead

 Are you running your application on different machines?
 Different CPU core configurations, changing network bandwidth?

-**Wth this package you can optimize it automatically and fine tune it for best results.**
+**With this package you can optimize it automatically and fine tune it for best results.**

 ## Quick Start